geohues/geohues.github.io/_pages/about.md

   - /about.html
 ---

-Our lab's research intersects the multidisciplinary fields of satellite remote sensing and GIS technology along with human-environment interactions.
+Our lab researches in developing Geospatial techniques (Geo) for studying Human-Environment Systems (HUES).
+Our research intersects the multidisciplinary fields of satellite remote sensing and GIS technology along with human-environment interactions.
 We are concerned with how geospatial technologies can be used for understanding the anthropogenic environmental impacts (and vice-versa) through changes in land-use land-cover, environment and socio-economic health.